jasonjoh/jasonjohRepo0822184943/jasonjohDocset0822184943/tutorials/asp-net-mvc.md

 Because the app is using the MSAL library and a `TokenCache` object, you do not have to implement any token refresh logic.
 The `ConfidentialClientApplication.AcquireTokenSilentAsync` method does all of the logic for you.
 It first checks the cached token, and if it is not expired, it returns it.
 If it is expired, it uses the cached refresh token to obtain a new one.
 You'll use this method in the following module.

-## Exercise 4: Extend the app for Microsoft Graph
+## Extend the app for Microsoft Graph

 In this exercise you will incorporate the Microsoft Graph into the application.
 For this application, you will use the [Microsoft Graph Client Library for .NET](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to make calls to Microsoft Graph.